emoracle/oracle-apex-as-a-container/README.md

 The resulting container has a working Oracle APEX installation running on http://localhost:8080

 ## Pushing to the repository
-I am working with Oracle Container Registry in OCI.
+You can push this to an Oracle Container Registry in OCI.
-Here I use frankfurt.
+Here I use frankfurt (fra.ocir.io)

 The running container should be committed and tagged with the proper tag